 Here are some ways you can incorporate these grains into your diet:

 Amaranth should be cooked 3 parts water to 1 part amaranth.
 To prepare, bring 3 cups of water to a boil in a pot with a tight-fitting lead.
 Add 1 cup of amaranth, cover the pot and lower the heat.
 Let it simmer until the water is absorbed, this should take about 20 minutes.
-Add grilled veggies, meat or tofu on a bed of amaranth for a hearty dinner.
-For breakfast, have amaranth with fruit, nuts, butter and brown sugar.
+Add grilled veggies, meat, or tofu on a bed of amaranth for a hearty dinner.
+For breakfast, have amaranth with fruit, nuts, butter, and brown sugar.
 It's an easy way to get gluten-free grains in your diet.

 Buckwheat comes in groats, either raw or toasted, or as flour, as mentioned above.
 All you need as a basic recipe for buckwheat is cardamom and liquid stevia(or your preferred sweetener).
 Like amaranth, buckwheat should be prepared at 3 parts what one part buckwheat.
-Add buckwheat water and bring to a boil.
+Add buckwheat to water and bring it to a boil.
 Lower heat and simmer for 45 minutes until a porridge-like consistency is reached.
-Add the cardamom and sweetener and whatever additional items you like, such as fresh fruit, nuts or veggies depending on what you like and enjoy.
+Add the cardamom and sweetener and whatever additional items you like, such as fresh fruit, nuts, or veggies, depending on what you like and enjoy.
 If you want to avoid the lengthy cook time, you can but pre-sprouted buckwheat.

 Chia seeds expand multiple times their size in water and help you feel fuller longer.
 They must be soaked in water beforehand to consume, after which time they take on a gel-like texture.
 Another way to incorporate them into your diet is by using ground chia seeds.
-Chia is generally seen in drinks, such as pre-workout shakes, bottled beverages and the like.
+Chia is generally seen in drinks, such as pre-workout shakes, bottled beverages, and the like.
 Chia pudding, chia muffins and sprinkled on yogurt are some other ways to eat chia seeds.

 As mentioned above, the preparation instructions for kaniwa are identical to that of quinoa.
 Kaniwa is crunchier and does not turn out fluffy like quinoa does.
-Add almond milk, nuts and berries for a breakfast that is nuttier in flavor than most.
+Add almond milk, nuts, and berries for a breakfast that is nuttier in flavor than most.
 Like quinoa, it can also be added to salads, tossed with beans, tomatoes, and corn, or added to other grain dishes for texture.